2016 Monaghan Senior Football Championship

-The 2016 Monaghan Senior Football Championship is the 110th edition of Monaghan GAA's premier gaelic football tournament for senior clubs in County Monaghan, Ireland.
-Ten teams compete, with the winners representing Monaghan in the Ulster Senior Club Football Championship.
+The 2016 Monaghan Senior Football Championship was the 110th edition of Monaghan GAA's premier gaelic football tournament for senior clubs in County Monaghan, Ireland.
+Ten teams competed, with the winners representing Monaghan in the Ulster Senior Club Football Championship.
 The championship begins with a back door system for the first two rounds before becoming knock-out.

-Scotstown were the defending champions after they defeated Monaghan Harps in the 2015 final, and they successfully defended their title and also claimed a "2-in-a-row" of S.F.C. titles when they defeated Clontibret O'Neills 2-13 to 1-12 in Castleblayney on 2 October 2016.
+Scotstown were the defending champions after they defeated Monaghan Harps in the 2015 final, and they successfully defended their title and also claimed a "2-in-a-row" of S.F.C. titles when they defeated Clontibret O'Neills 2–13 to 1–12 in Castleblayney on 2 October 2016.

 Doohamlet O'Neills' returned to the senior grade after a 1-year absence since being relegated in 2011.
 Carrickmacross Emmets returned to the top flight since relegation in 2013 after winning the Intermediate Football League.
 However both of these clubs were relegated straight back to the Intermediate grade at the end of the season when finishing 10th and 9th in the S.F.L. respectively.
-They will be replaced in 2017 by I.F.C. champions Donaghmoyne and I.F.L. champions Killanny.
+They were replaced in 2017 by I.F.C. champions Donaghmoyne and I.F.L. champions Killanny.